mavisluan/shopping_cart/README.md

 # Shopping cart Project

+- The project is built with ReactJS.
-- This is a shopping cart web app for users to browse items and shop.
+- It is a shopping cart web app for users to browse items and shop.

-# App functions
+# App Functionalty

 Users will be able to